Visit Galle Fort

 Shopping Tips for the old town.

-Visit our friends Stick No Bills on Church Street, Galle Fort and pick up a timeless poster from the Ceylon Tourist Board marketing of yesteryear, or invest in one of their rare vintage movie posters.
+Visit Stick No Bills on Church Street, Galle Fort and pick up a timeless poster from the Ceylon Tourist Board marketing of yesteryear, or invest in one of their rare vintage movie posters.
 (Limited prints are also available from Lion’s Rest Hotel.)

 There are many Antique markets, tourist and jewelry shops tucked within the grid or converted colonial buildings.
 Some of the shops will expect you to haggle.